ni/nimble/packages/blazor-workspace/NimbleBlazor/README.md

 For more information regarding the Blazor component lifecycle mechanisms (such as `OnAfterRenderAsync`), please consult the [Microsoft Blazor docs](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle).

+### Supported Render Modes

+Nimble supports all of the [Blazor render modes](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0):
+- Interactive server-side rendering (interactive SSR) using Blazor Server: `RenderMode.InteractiveServer`
+- Interactive WebAssembly: Client-side rendering (CSR) using Blazor WebAssembly: `RenderMode.InteractiveWebAssembly`
+- Interactive Auto: Interactive SSR initially, then CSR on subsequent visits after the Blazor bundle is downloaded: `RenderMode.InteractiveAuto`
+- Static server-side rendering (static SSR): Default, when no render mode is specified
+  - ⚠️Warning: This render mode is not recommended for most use cases with Nimble.
+As the page is just rendered once server-side and then no state is maintained, you're unable to use event handlers or call methods on components.
+This also means that for components like the Nimble Table / Wafer Map, setting data can't be done easily (because the methods to do so will have no effect if called).

 ### Theming and Design Tokens

 To use Nimble's theme-aware design tokens in a Blazor app, you should have a `<NimbleThemeProvider>` element as an ancestor to all of the Nimble components you use.
 The app's default layout (`MainLayout.razor` in the examples) is a good place to put the theme provider (as the root content of the page).